I have a few tips I’ve really been wanting to share on organic vegetable gardening for beginners.

-- Good Soil.
-Much of the Smiling Gardener Academy goes into making great soil, but the basics of making good soil are incorporating a couple of inches of quality compost into the top few inches, maintaining a 2-4 inch layer of straw or leaf mulch (not bark, wood or stones), and providing adequate water.
+3. Good Soil.
+The basics of making good soil are incorporating a couple of inches of quality compost into the top few inches, maintaining a 2-4 inch layer of straw or leaf mulch (not bark mulch), and providing adequate water.

 After that, you can get more advanced with soil testing and applying specific fertilizers and microbial inoculants based on that.

 4. Buy Plants.
 You may eventually want to get into starting your own plants indoors, but does take quite some extra effort.

 So for beginner vegetable gardening, I recommend buying most of your plants.
 I usually seem them for $1-$3 per plant.

 5. Fertilize.
 It takes years to build up good soil, so in the meantime, while we’re starting a vegetable garden, liquid fertilizers are extremely beneficial.

 My 2 favorites are ocean water and seaweed fertilizer.
 They provide a broad spectrum of nutrients instead of just the N-P-K of most conventional fertilizers.
 They are used throughout the growing season, often once a month.

 6. Microbes.
 I take one of the above fertilizers and mix them with a microbial inoculant such as compost tea or effective microorganisms, and a sugar source such as molasses.

 Microbes are just as important in our soil as organic matter and nutrients.
 They aren’t talked about as much as fertilizers, so this is one of the more unique tips about organic vegetable gardening for beginners.